First Things First, as a Church we are glad that you have taken an interest in having a baptism.

 What Promises Do I Make?

-When your child is baptised you will explicitly promise to:
+When your child is baptised you will promise to:

-As well as those promises, it is the responsibility of parents and godparents to teach the child baptised:
+As well as those promises, it is the responsibility of parents, godparents, and all who gather with you to exemplify and nurture your child with understanding of

-You are also expected to encourage the child to become actively involved in the Church and affirm their baptismal promises and make a commitment to Christian service at Confirmation.
+You are also encouraged to in turn encourage you child to become actively involved in the Church, to affirm in their lives and attitudes their baptismal promises and perhaps one day make their commitment to Christlike service at a Confirmation service.

 Naturally, you will not be expected to do any of these things alone.
 As a Church we also agree to support your child and share our faith with them.